loda-lang/loda-programs/programs/oeis/list2.md

 * [A143544](http://oeis.org/A143544) ([L04 program](143/A143544.asm)): Triangle read by rows, T(n,k) = 2 if n is prime, 1 otherwise; 1<=k<=n.
 * [A143545](http://oeis.org/A143545) ([L05 program](143/A143545.asm)): a(n) = n unless n is a prime, in which case a(n) = 2n.
 * [A143579](http://oeis.org/A143579) ([L05 program](143/A143579.asm)): Permutation of the natural numbers (0,1,2,3,...): Odious numbers (A000069) interleaved with Evil numbers (A001969).
+* [A143593](http://oeis.org/A143593) ([L05 program](143/A143593.asm)): Triangle read by rows, square of an infinite lower triangular matrix with 1's in the first column and the rest 2's.
 * [A143595](http://oeis.org/A143595) ([L05 program](143/A143595.asm)): Triangle read by rows, A000012 * (an infinite lower triangular matrix with 1's in the first column and the rest 2's); 1<=k<=n.
 * [A143607](http://oeis.org/A143607) ([L04 program](143/A143607.asm)): Numerators of principal and intermediate convergents to 2^(1/2).
 * [A143608](http://oeis.org/A143608) ([L45 program](143/A143608.asm)): A005319 and A002315 interleaved.